willdharris/vlm-distro-map/README.md

 # VLM Distribution Map tool

-An application find specific assets that exist at a destination.
+An application to find specific assets that exist at a destination.